AlessioRepetto/automated_press_review/README.md

 Sensitive values (`MISTRAL_API_KEY`, the publishing token) are injected as GitHub Actions Secrets; non-sensitive configuration lives in the workflow `env:` block.

-**Containerized fallback.** If an upstream feed ever refused cloud-runner requests outright -- a persistent block that no retry or browser-header workaround could defeat -- the runner is portable to a containerized batch job (build the root `Dockerfile`, deploy as a Google Cloud Run Job, trigger with Cloud Scheduler).
+**Containerized fallback.** If an upstream feed ever refused cloud-runner requests outright -- a persistent block that no retry or browser-header workaround could defeat -- the pipeline is portable to a containerized batch job (for example a Google Cloud Run Job triggered by Cloud Scheduler).
 This is a documented contingency, not the default deployment; nothing observed so far points to it being necessary.

 ---